 - Your coworkers and friends can’t understand why you come to work exhausted on a Monday after a weekend of travel and competition when you weren’t even the one dancing!

 - Your studio’s competition team becomes your family.
 Everyone helps each other change.
 Everyone helps each other with make-up.
 If you’ve forgotten something, someone else is there to help out!

 - Even though you are the parent…yes, an adult….you hoot and holler for your studio’s team as if you were 18 years old and at a concert.

-- You’re always figuring out who is staying at which hotel and hoping that the dancers get enough sleep.
+- You’re constantly figuring out who is staying at which hotel and hoping that the dancers get enough sleep.
 And magically, no matter how much sleep they get, they dance their hearts out the next day.

 Are you a Dance Mom?
 Do you have anything to add or any confessions to make?